seL4/docs/Tutorials/seL4_Tutorial_2.md

 In this particular example, you're allowing the new thread to share your main thread's CSpace and VSpace.

+In addition, a thread needs to have a priority set on it in order for it to run.
+`seL4_TCB_SetPriority(tcb_object.cptr, seL4_CapInitThreadTCB, seL4_MaxPrio);`
+will give your new thread the same priority as the current thread, allowing it to be run the next time the seL4 scheduler is invoked.
+The seL4 scheduler is invoked everytime there is a kernel timer tick.

 <https://github.com/seL4/seL4/blob/master/libsel4/include/interfaces/sel4.xml>

 ### TASK 10